 The Exclusionary Rule Is A Policy

-Nov 25, 2025 · 11 min read
+11 min read

 The thought of illegally obtained evidence being used to convict someone feels inherently unjust.
 This sense of fairness is precisely what the exclusionary rule aims to uphold.
-The exclusionary rule is a cornerstone of legal protection, ensuring that illegally obtained evidence is inadmissible in court.
+In real terms, the exclusionary rule is a cornerstone of legal protection, ensuring that illegally obtained evidence is inadmissible in court.
 It acts as a vital safeguard against abuses of power by law enforcement, protecting the constitutional rights of every individual.
 This policy is designed to deter misconduct, preserve judicial integrity, and ensure fair legal proceedings by preventing the government from benefiting from its own wrongdoing.

 Main Subheading